-Per state law (§ 8-1-190), non-compete agreements are enforceable.
+Per state law, non-compete agreements are enforceable.
 However, not all non-competes will be upheld in a court of law.

 - Sale of a company.
-The member(s) that are selling an entity can agree to refrain from competing with the buyer and/or from bringing along past customers.
-A geographic area needs to be set, and the timeframe should be no longer than one (1) year. (§ 8-1-190(b)(3))
+The members that are selling an entity can agree to refrain from competing with the buyer and taking any customers with them.
+A geographical area needs to be set, and the timeframe should be no longer than one (1) year.

 - Dissolution of a company.
-Members that are dissolving an entity can unanimously agree to not engage in activity in the same geographic area where the business was originally operated. (§ 8-1-190(b)(6))
+Members that are dissolving an entity can unanimously agree not to engage in activity in the same geographical area where the business was originally operated.

 - Restricts a professional.
-If the non-compete restricts a person that engages in a “lawful profession”, it will not be enforced by a court of law. (§ 8-1-190(a))
+If the non-compete restricts a person that engages in a “lawful profession,” it will not be enforced by a court of law.

-- “Lawful Professions” includes physicians, attorneys, accountants, veterinarians, and physical therapists.
+- “Lawful Professions” include physicians, attorneys, accountants, veterinarians, and physical therapists.

 For new and existing employees alike, the promise of employment (or the promise of continued employment) serves as adequate consideration for restrictive agreements.